openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 .. note::

-   Ordering and ``BBFILE_PRIORITY`` for the layers listed in BBLAYERS matter.
+   Ordering and :term:`BBFILE_PRIORITY` for the layers listed in ``BBLAYERS`` matter.
 For example, if multiple layers define a machine configuration, the OpenEmbedded build system uses the last layer searched given similar layer priorities.
 The build system works from the top-down through the layers listed in ``BBLAYERS``.

 Some BSPs require or depend on additional layers beyond the BSP's root layer in order to be functional.
 In this case, you need to specify these